 He progressed to the first-team at the start of the 2012-13 season at the same time Marcos Rojo joined the club, following a disappointing year in Russian football with Spartak Moscow.

-The duo performed at the heart of Sporting’s defence on occasion that season, before going their separate ways in the same summer, joining their respective clubs in 2014.
+The duo performed at the heart of Sporting’s defence on occasion that season, before going their separate ways in the same summer, both joining Premier League clubs.

 Sean Dyche and Ashley Young (Watford 2003-05)